aiDotEngineer/aie-mcp/README.md

 This project hosts the AI Engineer Conference 2025 talk submission system and MCP server.

+Thanks to @threepointone for help setting this up with Cloudflare! <3

 ## Project Structure

 The project is built as a Cloudflare Worker with the following key components: